Skip to content

 This represents the top area of the timeline:

 • A timeline view — each clip is drawn as a colored rectangle matching its Pro Tools color, with tracks stacked vertically.
+Lanes are zebra-striped for easier scanning, and faint vertical gridlines align with the ruler.
 Clips that are selected elsewhere in the browser are highlighted in the Overview so you can see at a glance where they sit in the session.

 The Session Setup and Overview sections are pinned at the top of the window.
 Only the lower sections (Tracks, Audio Files, Clips, Plugins, Memory Locations) scroll, so the Overview and ruler stay visible while you work below.